Cacti/documentation/Principles-of-Operation.md

 ## Data Storage

-In the industry, storage of the resulting data can take meny forms.
+In the industry, storage of the resulting data can take many forms.
 In Cacti, the RRDfile has been the tool of choice for many years.
 There are only so many ways to make a hammer, and RRDtool's a great hammer.
-Other approaches in the industry use SQL database, others flat files or document stores like Elastic Search, Splunk, Mongo DB, InfluxDB.
+Other approaches in the industry use SQL database, others flat files or document stores like ElasticSearch, Splunk, Mongo DB, InfluxDB.
 There are a number of options out there.
 You can get more information about RRDfile from the [RRDtool Website](http://www.RRDtool.org/).